connorsteph/connorsteph.github.io/pages/projects.md

 ### Machine Learning Theory

-[🧭 Pure Exploration in Bandit Problems](/projects/bandits): how to run an experiment as efficiently as possible when there's no explicit penality for exploration (or: the problem setting that gave us [Hyperband](https://arxiv.org/abs/1603.06560)).
+[🧭 Pure Exploration in Bandit Problems](/projects/bandits): how to run an experiment as efficiently as possible when there's no explicit penality for exploration (or: the problem setting that gave the world [Hyperband](https://arxiv.org/abs/1603.06560)).

 ### Machine Learning Applications